drivechain-implementation-2/DrivechainTesting/README.md

 mkdir -p ~/drivechain/data/{maindata,sidedata}
 ```

-`Note: the guide will assume that you have created the same directories`
+`Note: this guide will assume that you have created the same directories`

 ### Mainchain (bitcoin) setup
 - Clone repository and checkout mainchain branch